-If you are a freshman, you will be assigned to the J.A.
+If you are a first year student, you will be assigned to the J.A.
 Panuska College of Professional Studies Advising Center, 1st floor, McGurrin Hall and receive much useful information and guidance through this office throughout your matriculation here at the University.
-In addition, we encourage you to visit the department and talk with Counseling and Human Services Undergraduate Program Director (Dr. Datti), faculty and mentor and/or with the instructor of your introductory course if you have questions..
+In addition, we encourage you to visit the department and talk with Counseling and Human Services Undergraduate Program Director, faculty, and mentor (Dr. Paul Datti), and/or with the instructor of your introductory courses if you have questions.